What is a J Curve?

 J Curve in Private Equity

-In private equity, the J Curve represents the tendency of private equity funds to post negative returns in the initial years and post increasing returns in later years when the investments mature.
+In private equity, the J Curve represents the tendency of private equity funds to post negative returns in the initial years and then post increasing returns in later years when the investments mature.
 The negative returns at the onset of investments may result from investment costs, management fees, an investment portfolio that is yet to mature, and underperforming portfolios that are written off in their early days.

 J Curve in Economics